ZupIT/beagle-helpers/web/beagle-grpc/README.md

 ## What is gRPC?
 ----------------

-It is an open source framework to perform RPC (Remote call procedure) calls, through the HTTP2 protocol in a two-way streaming format, using Protobufs as interfaces between client and server.
+It is an open source framework to perform RPC (Remote Call Procedure) calls, through the HTTP2 protocol in a two-way streaming format, using Protobufs as interfaces between client and server.

 Protobufs, or Protocol Buffers, are a structured data serialization mechanism created by Google, which aim to keep contracts always valid and consistent regarding the implementations that consume a gRPC service.